Amphidromus cochinchinensis

 Amphidromus cochinchinensis is a species of medium-sized air-breathing tree snail, an arboreal gastropod mollusk in the family Camaenidae.

 Description

 The length of the shell attains 39 mm, its diameter 17 mm.

-(Original description in Latin) The solid shell is imperforate, fusiform-ovate, smooth and glossy.
+The solid shell is imperforate, fusiform-ovate, smooth and glossy.
 It is pale sulfur-yellow or whitish.
 The spire is somewhat convex-turreted.
 The apex somewhat blunt.
 The suture is smooth and pale.
 The shell contains 6 to 7 whorls, the upper ones rather flat, the following ones more convex, the body whorl nearly equaling 2/3 of the length, attenuate at the base and somewhat compressed.
 The columella is rope-like and slightly twisted.
 The aperture is slightly oblique and elliptical-oval.
 The peristome is somewhat thickened, with the right lip shortly expanded, the columellar margin dilated and adnate.
+(Note: Original description in Latin.)